 Generally, IAMS projects are approached by the IT department as a purely technical exercise.
 On the face of it, this makes sense because from a technology perspective IAMS implementation is facilitated through Application Programming Interfaces (APIs) for systems integration and is purely a software implementation exercise.
 Today’s cutting edge IAMS solutions have all required connectors that are ready to integrate with any products available in the market.
 This means there is very little from input perspective that is required from your organisation.
 This means testing tends to follow the ‘traditional’ technology specific approach which is inadequate.
 As you can imagine, the focus falls on the technology things – API testing from a systems integration perspective, with perhaps some (but not enough) coverage of the process.
 And all too often, no acknowledgement of that most crucial P, people.

 This is where the tech focus fails, because while IAMS is enabled by technology which is an important aspect to get right.
 It is about people and their access to the things required to do their jobs.
 That access might be enabled by technology, but it is also facilitated by process – and so, the focus must fall on the (well recognised) two Ps and a T. People, process, and technology.
 And it is no accident that ‘people’ come first.

 Every IAMS implementation project we take on starts with the ‘Assurity Way’, where we engage various business teams , design a human centric test approach and then deliver the agreed test outcomes.
 This puts everyone on the same page, accurately articulating value and the path necessary to make testing successful for all involved.

 The core aspect to ensuring your teams see value in technology implementation and for them to comfortably embrace change it is important to access the “process” side of things as well.
-By engaging people and testing real world scenarios with them, the process is understood, refined, and optimized.
-This way the solution developed works well for your people AND your organization.
+By engaging people and testing real world scenarios with them, the process is understood, refined, and optimised.
+This way the solution developed works well for your people AND your organisation.

 It’s all about outcomes: Better IAMS means better security